Neamar/up/docs/04-configuration.md

 Plan the changes via `up stack plan` and `up stack apply` to perform the changes.
 Note that CloudFront can take up to ~40 minutes to distribute this configuration globally, so grab a coffee while these changes are applied.

-Custom stages may be supported in the future, for now there are three:
+Custom stages may be supported in the future, for now there are two:

-- `development`
 - `staging`
 - `production`